nathaniel-mahieu/qe.source.osc/oscillation_analysis.md

 ---
 output: html_document
 ---
-# Examples and light analysis of oscillation in QE signal
+# Examples and analysis of oscillation in QE-Plus signal
 The Q-Exactive Plus exhibits a large oscillation (20% peak to trough) in signal intensity on a second timescale.
 Here we look at some of the characteristics of that variation. **Notably** this variation is not stochastic, the variation exhbits a distinct period of between 0.5 and 2 seconds (corresponding to 8 to 20 scans).
 This signal fluctuation is stable, reproducible and large.

 This suggests that it is a design flaw of the instrument which could be fixed.